 Extreme risk laws are an evidence-based, bipartisan-supported state policy that establishes a new kind of protection order that temporarily prohibits the purchase and possession of a firearm and/or requires the removal of firearms from persons demonstrating behavioral risk factors for harming themselves or others.
 Law enforcement and, in some states, family or household members, among others, may request that a court issue an order.

-As of February 2020, eighteen states and the District of Columbia have an extreme risk law.
+As of April 2020, nineteen states and the District of Columbia have an extreme risk law.
 Click on a state to learn more about the state laws.

 Analyses of Connecticut and Indiana’s risk-warrant laws shows that extreme risk laws are an effective tool for suicide prevention.
 Researchers found that risk-warrants reached individuals who were at a dangerously elevated risk of suicide and prevented additional suicide deaths by intervening in suicidal crises.
 These findings show the effectiveness of preemptive firearms removal laws in suicide prevention.